Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Approaches to Learn Approximate Rotational Equivariance

-The advantage of this approach is that it can learn to handle very general transformations such as rotation, scaling and deformation, if training data encourage this.
-The disadvantage is that there is no guarantee of invariance.
+The \emph{deformable convolution} \cite{DBLP:journals/corr/DaiQXLZHW17} augments a CNN's capability of modeling geometric transformations.
+Input-dependent offsets are added to the sampling locations of the standard convolution.
+The offsets are computed by applying an additional convolutional layer over the same input feature map.
+Bilinear image interpolation is used due to non-integer offsets.
+The advantage of this approach is that it can learn to handle very general transformations such as rotation, scaling, and deformation, if training data encourage this.
+The disadvantage is that there is no guarantee of equivariance.

-\section{Overview of methods}
+\section{Overview of Methods}

 In this section we list and categorize deep learning methods for handling rotatable data and rotations.
 This includes methods that are equivariant under rotations of the input, methods that output a rotation, and methods that use rotations as inputs and/or deep features.